-The International Press Institute (IPI) is proud to be an official partner of the 2017 UNESCO World Press Freedom Day gathering in Jakarta, Indonesia, where it will convene a panel discussion on “Media coverage and public perception of refugees and migrants”.
-The panel will take place on Wednesday, May 3, 2017.
+The International Press Institute (IPI) was proud to be an official partner of the 2017 UNESCO World Press Freedom Day gathering in Jakarta, Indonesia, where it convened a panel discussion on “Media coverage and public perception of refugees and migrants”.
+The panel took place on Wednesday, May 3, 2017.

 • Sawssan Abou-Zahr, Independent Journalist and Lebanon Peace-Building Expert for Peace Direct